 THE LORD'S DAY

-Service on the Lord’s Day is meant to promote a culture of devotion to God.
-This is accomplished through God-centered worship, preaching God's Word, and fellowship of the saints.
+Service on the Lord’s Day is devoted to God-centered worship, preaching God's Word, and fellowship of the saints.
 These things train our hearts, inform our minds, and shape our community (Acts 2:42).
 Assembling together on the Lord’s Day is a corporate spiritual discipline.

-Consequently, we do not aim to shape the church around people; rather, we seek to shape people with the truth in church.
+We do not aim to shape the church around people, but to shape people with the truth in church.
 When an unbeliever visits our church on Sunday and is exposed to God-centered worship, biblical preaching, and deliberate fellowship, we pray that “the secrets of his heart are disclosed, and so, falling on his face, he will worship God and declare that God is really among you” (1 Corinthians 14:25).

 Our worship is intentionally God-centered.
 This means two things.
 First, the music and singing are not entertainment, but praise.
 The point of worship is for the congregation to join in one voice and sing about the worthiness, glory, and greatness of God in Christ.
 Therefore, and second, we are deliberate with our song selection.
 The songs we sing point away from ourselves and point to God as the only one deserving honor and glory.